YouTube video for this section is still under creation. Please be patient ^^

 I'm ready to use this tool whenever I need it in future tasks!

-INFO: [AI_RESPONSE]: For the `get_temperature( city: str ) -> int` tool, I understand that I need to extract each parameter and use it as a JSON key.
+INFO: [AI_RESPONSE][From: Ai assistant]: For the `get_temperature( city: str ) -> int` tool, I understand that I need to extract each parameter and use it as a JSON key.

 So, for this specific tool, I would structure my JSON call as follows: